PurdueROV-Archive/X8-MicroController/README.md

 This setup is based on the STM32F4xx_StdPeriph_Driver as well as the excellent Linux port of STLink by [Texane](https://github.com/texane/stlink)

 ## How to get setup on Mac:
-1. Run mac-install.sh in terminal (make sure to reload your terminal so it reloads your path)
+Run mac-install.sh in terminal (make sure to reload your terminal so it reloads your path).

+The install file downloads arm-gcc, adds it to your path and installs st-link via homebrew.
+Check it out if you're familiar with these things and would like to configure it manually.

 ## How to get setup on Windows:
 1. Download GCC-ARM for your system from here [here](https://launchpad.net/gcc-arm-embedded/+download)